mhaldeman8875/ProsperIT.NET_BusinessApp/ScheduleIT-Retro.md

 ## Introduction
 For the last three weeks of the C# course at The Tech Academy, I worked as a one-man-team developing an ASP .NET MVC Web Application.
 This web application allows for users to be registered to a database as 'employees' or 'admins'.
 Once a user is logged in, they are redirected to a clock in/clock out page.
 As an admin, the user can see details of all the users in the database, upload user images, etc.

-Working on a legacy codebase was another great learning opportunity for adding/modifying features according to user stories, which I assisted in coming up with, as well as practicing the code-first approach to modifying a pre-existing database.
+Working on a legacy codebase was another great learning opportunity for adding/modifying features according to user stories, which I assisted in coming up with, as well as practicing the code-first approach to https://github.com/mhaldeman8875/ProsperIT.NET_BusinessApp.gitmodifying a pre-existing database.
 There were some particularly challenging tickets that were a large time sink, but with enough research I was able to overcome the obstacles and find ways to solve the issue.
 I worked primarily on [back end stories](#back-end-stories) however, I also worked on sever [front end stories](#front-end-stories) Over the two week sprint I also had the opportunity to share some of my knowledge regarding version control and virtual environments with the team project management and team programming [skills](#other-skills-learned) that I'm confident I will use again and again on future projects.

 Below are descriptions of the stories I worked on, along with code snippets and navigation links.
 I also have some full code files in this repo for the larger functionalities I implemented.